mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 Remember that "supported basically everywhere" isn't the same as "supported everywhere"...
 Opera mini is 15% globally.

 Ok, so we need async api, transactional etc. Solve ALL the problems.
 Renamed to Indexed DB (not simple...).
+It's not very nice but it's better.